 - Group 1: from 07:00 a.m. at 08:00 a.m.
 (200 tourists)

 - Group 2: from 10:00 a.m. at 11:00 a.m.
 (200 tourists)

 Group 1 can stay at Machu Picchu from 06:00 a.m. until 01:00 p.m.
 Group 2, from 06:00 a.m. until 02:00 p.m.

 Advice from people who have been there

-“I booked my Huayna Picchu ticket in advance, although I was not fit and I am not a hiker; So I was not sure if I was going to reach the top, I'm afraid of heights, but Huayna Picchu looks beautiful in the photos of Machu Picchu, so I decided to give it a try.
-I admit it took more time than the others but it was worth it.“
+“I booked my Huayna Picchu ticket in advance, although I wasn't in shape and I'm not a hiker, so I wasn't sure if I was going to make it to the top, plus I'm afraid of heights, but Huayna Picchu looks beautiful in the pictures of Machu Picchu, so I decided to try it.
+I admit it took me longer than the others but it was worth the effort.“

 By Ticket Machu Picchu – Last updated, May 11, 2018